darklow/django-suit/README.rst

 Django Suit is alternative theme/skin/extension for `Django <http://www.djangoproject.com>`_ administration interface.

-v2 version is working with Django 3.2 and is using Bootstrap 5.1
+v2 version is working with Django 3.2 and Django 4.0, it is using Bootstrap 5.1

 * Project home: http://djangosuit.com/ (not maintained)
 * *NEW* Live demo v2 : http://django-suit-v2.herokuapp.com/